 Your sales representatives carry a lot of responsibility for your organization.
-They are often the first step to converting leads into paying customers while also nurturing them to keep them coming back for more.
-Without a top-performing sales team, your business could risk not meeting sales targets and fail to build essential relationships with customers.
+They are often the first face to the customer, key to converting leads into paying customers, and core to keep them coming back for more.
+Without a successful sales team, your business will risk missing your sales targets and fail to build essential relationships with customers.

-It is the people within your organization, especially your sales representatives, with their own unique talents and experiences that make them a critical element of a successful Revenue Engine.
-Without the correct level of support and training, neither they nor your business will reach its full potential.
+The people within your organization, especially your sales representatives, with their own unique talents and experiences, make them a critical element of a successful revenue engine.
+Without the correct level of support and training, neither they, nor your business, will reach its full potential.

 Here are 5 ways to follow sales best practices and have a top-performing sales team:

 1. Retention Builds a Successful Sales Team

 People seek employment for a variety of reasons, including income, career opportunities, and personal fulfillment.
 So, what makes them leave?

 The average salesperson turnover rate is a staggering 34.7%, which indicates a significant problem for sales managers.
 Considering the costs involved to recruit, hire, and train a new salesperson, high turnover makes for an expensive situation for the entire organization.

 Instead of worrying about who you need to hire, it may be best to focus on retaining the talent you currently have.
 You can do this by recognizing those within your sales organization in non-monetary ways or with recognition and rewards (such as gift cards, extra time off, flexible work from home) or actual awards.
 It is also a good idea to get to know their aspirations and help them achieve those goals.
 Provide them with pathways to move up in the company wherever possible, and you will be rewarded with a more dedicated and productive sales team.